thuinanutshell/comprehensive-auth/README.md

   - User clicks the link and is redirected to the password reset page
   - They enter their new password
   - Log in again

 ### OAuth Login
-- Use a Google Account, LinkedIn, GitHub, etc., to sign up
+- Use a Google Account, LinkedIn, GitHub, etc., to sign in

 ## Profile
 - The user should be able to change their username/email or password
+# Session-based Authentication
+# JSON Web Token Authentication (JWT)
+# OAuth Authentication (Third-Party)